risc0/kailua/book/src/dispute.md

 Each rollup has to deploy its own pair of dispute resolution contracts, and this section will guide you through that process.

-The commands below will be using Foundry's `forge` and `cast` utilities, which you should have installed as part oft the foundry [prerequisite](quickstart.md#prerequisites).
+The commands below will be using Foundry's `forge` and `cast` utilities, which you should have installed as part of the foundry [prerequisite](quickstart.md#prerequisites).

 ```admonish note